y1hao/kubernetes-the-hard-way-vibe/chapter8/README.md

    ./chapter5/bin/kubectl --kubeconfig chapter5/kubeconfigs/admin.kubeconfig \
      get pods -n kube-system
    ```
    Ensure `calico-node` and `calico-kube-controllers` pods are Running/Ready.
+If `kubectl exec` fails to resolve node hostnames, run `chapter5/scripts/update_hosts_entries.sh` on the bastion to populate /etc/hosts entries.
 2. Deploy the helper workloads from `chapter8/tests/` (created later in this chapter) to run cross-node connectivity checks.
 3. Exec into each test pod to ping the peer pod IP and curl the test service ClusterIP to verify kube-proxy rules:
    ```bash